Singapore REIT Monthly Update (June 06 – 2021)

 • Most undervalued REITs (based on Price/NAV)

-• All 6 REITs were also the top 6 undervalued REITs of April 2021
+• All 6 REITs were also the top 6 undervalued REITs of April and May 2021

 • Highest Distribution Yield REITs (ttm)